Residence Hall Application Policies for Fall/Spring 2017-2018 Contract Period

 To provide reasonable consideration to current residents who want to return to the residence halls and to extend opportunities to new housing applicants, available residence hall bed spaces shall be assigned to residence hall applicants based on the following priorities.

-Priority One Applicant Status: Current residence hall residents will be able to RE-CONTRACT on November 13 through November 16, 2012 .
+Priority One Applicant Status: Current residence hall residents will be able to RE-CONTRACT on in accordance with the schedule below.
 Re-contracting priority is as follows:

 - February 21, 2017 - Re-contract for the same hall, same room (if available).

 - February 22, 2017 - Re-contract for same hall, different room.

 • November 21-22, 2013 Re-contract for any hall, any room (if available) or apply for a space at the Heights on Pecan, or Timber Brook, The Lofts or Arbor Oaks Apartment Communities.

 Existing residents must be current in the payment of all housing and meal plan charges to be eligible to re-contract for a space for the Fall/Spring 2017-2018 contract period.